LukeSmithxyz/mutt-wizard/README.md

 git clone https://github.com/LukeSmithxyz/mutt-wizard.git ~/.config/mutt
 ```

-You will want to delete or rename your current `~/.offlineimaprc` as well, as
+You will want to delete or rename your current `~/.offlineimaprc` and
-although you can later modify the `~/.offlineimaprc` produced by the script,
+`~/.msmtprc` as well, as although you can later modify these files produced by
-you must have no file there the first time you add your first account or the
+the script, you must have no file there the first time you add your first
-wizard will assume some settings are already set which aren't.
+account or the wizard will assume some settings are already set which aren't.

 Just run `mutt-wizard.sh` and choose to add an account.
 After you do so, you
 may run `offlineimap` to begin the mailsync, and you will be able to run